esper-io/dev-docs/docs/home/module/genapikey.md

 <div class="avg-reading-time">Average reading time : {{ $page.readingTime.text.replace(' read', '') }}</div>

 To access Esper APIs, SDK, or CLI an API key is needed.
 An additional piece of information called `Enterprise ID` is needed for APIs and SDK.
-You can find your `Enterprise ID` in `Enterprise Settings` tab or top right corner on `Developer Options` tab on your dashboard.
+You can find your `Enterprise ID` in `Company Settings` tab or top right corner on `Developer Options` tab on your dashboard.

 To generate your API key, follow the steps mentioned below: